 25 points maximum extra credit, read the Genesis excerpt and write a paragraph answering this question, Did Genesis describe

-an ethical religion, i.e. a religion that demanded moral behavior?
+an ethical religion, i.e. a religion that required an individual to follow a code of moral behavior?

-- For extra credit of a maximum of ten points,
+- For extra credit of a maximum of 10 points,

 you can submit the answers to the Gilgamesh study questions.
 Please write in formal, complete sentences.